Skip to main content

 5. They’re Good For Your Heart

-A diet with a lot of fruits and vegetables may help reduce your risk of developing heart disease.
+A diet with an abundance of fruits and vegetables may help reduce your risk of developing heart disease.

 Keeping cholesterol low can help prevent deposits of fat from forming which result in strokes and heart attacks.